 CNC machining:

 CNC machining starts with a piece of material and uses a rotating tool to shape it.
-Following this procedure, it cuts off the excess part until you get the finished product.
+Following this procedure, it cuts off the excess part until you get the finished product. - Material usage of CNC and 3D printer

 SLA: Thermoplastic-like photopolymer